 Research

-Aphids are famous for their polyphenisms, wherein the environment cues the production of discrete, alternate phenotypes.
-They thus present opportunities to examine how divergent developmental trajectories are directed by a single genome.
+Polyphenism is a form of adaptive developmental plasticity in which the production of discrete, alternate phenotypes are cued by the environment.
+They present incredible opportunities to investigate how divergent developmental trajectories are directed by a single genome.
+Aphids—small, hemipteran insects that live on a diet of plant sap—are famous for their polyphenisms.
 In the case of the reproductive polyphenism, differences in day length determine whether mothers produce daughters that reproduce sexually, by laying fertilized eggs (oviparous sexual reproduction), or asexually, by allowing oocytes to complete embryogenesis within the mother without fertilization (viviparous parthenogenesis).
-Currently my students and I are pursuing three areas of research into the aphid reproductive polyphenism.

 Differences in patterning between oviparous and viviparous development

 Above: Oviparous germarium and previtellogenic oocyte under bright field and DAPI.
-Below: Viviparous germarium and previtellogenic diploid oocyte, about 1/6th size of oviparous oocyte, which will soon commence embryonic mitoses. g, germarium; o, previtellogenic oocyte.
+Below: Viviparous germarium and previtellogenic diploid oocyte, about 1/6th size of oviparous oocyte. g, germarium; o, previtellogenic oocyte.
 Scale bars are both 100 μm.

 Induction of reproductive fate